-4. Is your property in a designated Conservation Area (that is an area of special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)? []YES []NO [x]Don't know 5.
-Listed buildings Is your property a Listed Building, or contained within one (that is a building recognised and approved as being of special architectural or historical interest)? [x]YES []NO 6.
-Alterations/additions/extensions а (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)? []YES [x]NO If you have answered yes, please describe below the changes which you have made: (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work? []YES []NO If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
-If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them: b Have you had replacement windows, doors, patio doors or double glazing installed in your property []YES [x]NO If you have answered yes, please answer the three questions below: (i) Were the replacements the same shape and type as the ones you replaced? []YES []NO (ii) Did this work involve any changes to the window or door openings? []YES []NO (iii) Please describe the changes made to the windows doors, or patio doors (with approximate dates when the work was completed): Please give any guarantees which you received for this work to your solicitor or estate agent.
+4. Conservation area Is your property in a designated Conservation Area (that is an area of special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)? []YES []NO [x]Don't know 5.
+Listed buildings Is your property a Listed Building, or contained within one (that is a building recognised and approved as being of special architectural or historical interest)? []YES [x]NO 6.
+Alterations/additions/extensions а (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)? [x]YES []NO If you have answered yes, please describe below the changes which you have made: Originally a barn which was converted to a house in 1991.
+Subsequently there has been the addition of conservatory and an ensuite shower room to the upstairs bedroom. (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work? [x]YES []NO If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
+If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them: Planning will have been obtained for the original conversion 30+ years ago.
+The conservatory was progressed under permitted development rights.
+Planning was not required for the en-suite shower room.
+Not sure where the original planning documents are for barn conversion. b Have you had replacement windows, doors, patio doors or double glazing installed in your property []YES [x]NO If you have answered yes, please answer the three questions below: (i) Were the replacements the same shape and type as the ones you replaced? []YES[]NO (ii) Did this work involve any changes to the window or door openings? []YES[]NO (iii) Please describe the changes made to the windows doors, or patio doors (with approximate dates when the work was completed): Please give any guarantees which you received for this work to your solicitor or estate agent.